 The Trust regularly receives testimonial and notes of thanks from the many scholars who have benefitted from its support.
-Links to those provided by our 2018 visitors can be found here.
+Links to those provided by our 2018 and 2019 visitors can be found here.

 The following relate to visits made before 2018.

 My colleague and I are the first Bulgarians to benefit from the generous support of the Robert Anderson Trust.
 As a researcher coming from a less advantaged economy, I have always found it challenging to strive for academic excellence because of the limited access to western literature.
 This is especially true for a subject new to Bulgaria such as the constitutional status of persons with intellectual disabilities and psycho-social problems.
 Thanks to an invitation from the Trust I was able to spend a fruitful period at the library of the Institute for Advanced Legal Studies and gather valuable resources to further my understanding of the subject.
 I would also like to express my sincere gratitude for the hospitality and positive attitude of my hosts that made my stay socially and culturally enriching.

 In this personal letter I would like to thank the Trust for its vote of confidence in me and my work, and for the conditions I enjoyed during my stay.
 Throughout my stay I was able to observe the valuable work performed by the Trust for scholars from around the world: it was a true honour to be included in this group.
 What moved me most was the generosity towards researchers, offering them all the necessary facilities for their research – with, in addition, a level of involvement, unusual nowadays, based on a relationship of trust and personal monitoring which is rare.
 In a world where the conditions for research are increasingly precarious and impersonal, this is something unique and, in my opinion, worth preserving.